necusjz/TopoViz/README.md

 # topology-graph
 Based on pandas, use Flask + Vue.js to analyze Excel and display topology graph via Canvas.
-You can synchronize the dist packages from frontend with `topology-graph/sync.sh`.
+You can synchronize the dist packages from frontend with `synchronize.sh`.
 ## Dependency
 ### Python
 [Python 3.6.8](https://www.python.org/downloads/release/python-368/) (with pip 19.0.3)